 One of several articles Texas Climate News is publishing to mark the first anniversary of Hurricane Harvey.

-In an effort to gauge whether the catastrophic storm has shifted attitudes about climate change in Houston, Texas Climate News editor Bill Dawson posed the following questions to several knowledgeable Houstonians:
+In an effort to gauge whether Harvey shifted attitudes about climate change in Houston, Texas Climate News editor Bill Dawson posed the following questions to several knowledgeable Houstonians:

 - A year on, do you think Harvey has notably changed attitudes on climate change in Houston — either among leaders and other influential people or among the population as a whole?
 Among some, but not others?

 - If so, can you provide some key examples and what effects the attitude shift may have, moving forward?

 - If you don’t think attitudes toward climate change have moved much, even after such a catastrophic weather event, why do you think that is?

 Here is the emailed response of Rachel Powers, executive director since 2013 of the Citizens’ Environmental Coalition, which includes more than 100 organizations.
 CEC, founded in 1971, describes itself as “an alliance of diverse nonprofit, governmental and educational organizations whose activities impact the environment and quality of life in the Houston-Galveston area.”
 In previous jobs, Powers worked at the Houston-Galveston Area Council, Harris County Flood Control District and Hermann Park Conservancy.